godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

         player.damage()

-As we’re dealing with a custom type, if the ``body`` doesn’t extend ``PlayerController``, the ``player``\ variable will be set to ``null``.
+As we're dealing with a custom type, if the ``body`` doesn't extend ``PlayerController``, the ``player``\ variable will be set to ``null``.
 We can use this to check if the body is the player or not.
 We will also get full autocompletion on the player variable thanks to that cast.